is4302/front-end/README.md

 **MedGuard** is a Blockchain based healthcare system which help both doctors and patient to better storage, synchronize and verify medical records.

++ **Important Note**: The contract address in `web3_api/index.tsx` is a contract address on Ganache local network.
+To interact with the desired contract, users need to deploy the contract on a test network and update the contract address in `web3_api/index.tsx`.

 #### Build With

 This project is built with [Next.js](https://nextjs.org/) adapted from [Precedent](https://github.com/steven-tey/precedent)